sabrinatouch/CSCI4448-TeamYBB/Project2/README.md

 ### Compiling instructions:
 python Main.py

-Need to have both files in order to run and have the strategy pattern implementation.
+Need to have both the Main and Strategy files in order to run and have the strategy pattern implementation.